pclubiitk/model-zoo/generative_models/VanillaGAN_PyTorch/README.md

 sample and generate images on it's own.But,the main drawback with them was the fact that it involved optimizing a lower bound(*Not getting into the specifics*),which didn't yield the best results.GANs,on the other hand involve no such assumption.In fact,they use game theory concepts in order to acheive results better then the VAE's themseves.

-## A few keywords before we get started :
+## A few keywords before we get started:

 ### Minimax-2-player-game :(definitions taken from [here](https://brilliant.org/wiki/minimax/))